 People buy stretch wrappers for a specific reason – to wrap loads for shipment.
-When they set up the machine, they stretch wrapping load to pallet bondingprogram the top and bottom wrap counts, the wrap force, and the speed of the turntable and film delivery system.
+When they set up the machine, they program the top and bottom wrap counts, the wrap force, and the speed of the turntable and film delivery system.
 Then they trust the machine has everything it needs to create a load that is wrapped well enough to make it to its destination without damage.

 But does it?